Hyperion64/web-monitor/README.md

 # web-monitor

-Web Monitor is a clojure-based tool designed to scrape websites and notify users if changes occur in elements specified through their html tags.
+Web-monitor is a clojure-based tool designed to scrape websites and notify users if changes occur in elements specified through their html tags.
 It notifies the user of the specific changes being detected via rss or the matrix protocol (more messengers will hopefully be available in the future).

 ## Installation

-* It requires leiningen to run, leiningen will automatically handle all libraries used on startup.
+* It requires leiningen to run, leiningen will automatically install all libraries neededwhen starting the program.
 Leiningen requires the java-jdk.

 * It also requires firefox if you want to scrape websites with javascript loading enabled.